vendramin/vendramin.github.io/index.md

 ##### Accepted for publication

+* [Incremental SAT-Based Enumeration of Solutions to the Yang-Baxter Equation](https://arxiv.org/abs/2501.14363) (with B. Bogaerts, D. Van Caudenberg), _31st International Conference on Tools and Algorithms for the Construction and Analysis of Systems (TACAS)._
 * [On computing finite index subgroups of PSL(2,Z)](http://arxiv.org/abs/2307.01826) (with N. Mayorga Uruburu, A. Pacetti). _J.
 Algebra Appl._

 ##### Software